What Our Ratings Mean

 Violence: May refer to restrained portrayals of non‑graphic violence, portrayals of violence with some bloodletting or tissue damage, or both, and frequent more prolonged portrayals of violence resulting in bloodletting or tissue damage, or both.
 The degree, frequency and intensity of the acts of violence will be factors in the classification decision.

-NOTE: The words “Crude” and “Gory” may be applied in combination with other advisories, such as “Crude Sexual Content”, “Crude Coarse Language” or “Gory Brutal Violence” to indicate a higher level of sexual content, course language or violence, as the case may be.
+NOTE: The words “Crude” and “Gory” may be applied in combination with other advisories, such as “Crude Sexual Content”, “Crude Coarse Language” or “Gory Brutal Violence” to indicate a higher level of sexual content, coarse language or violence, as the case may be.